jdpieck/oasis-align/0.1.0/README.md

 )
 ```
 ### `int-frac`
 The starting point of search process.
-You may want to change this value to reduce the number of iterations it takes to find the best alignment.
+Changing this value may reduce the total number of iterations of the function or find an [alternate solution](#oasis-align-2).

 ### `tolerance`
 The allowable difference in heights between `item1` and `item2`.
-The function will run until it has reached either this tolerance or `max-iterations`.
-Making this value larger may reduce the total number of iterations and result in a larger height difference between pieces of content.
+The function will run until it has reached either this `tolerance` or `max-iterations`.
+Making `tolerance` larger may reduce the total number of iterations but result in a larger height difference between pieces of content.

 > [!note]
-> Two pieces of content may not always be able to achieve the desired tolerance.
-In the case that it is unable to achieve a height difference less than `tolerance`, the function sizes the content to the iteration that had the least difference in height.
+> Two pieces of content may not always be able to achieve the desired `tolerance`.
+In that case, the function sizes the content to the iteration that had the least difference in height. _Check out [how it works](#oasis-align-2) if you know why the function can't achieve the desired `tolerance`._

 ### `max-iterations`
 The maximum number of iterations the function is allowed to attempt before terminating.
 Increasing this number may allow you to achieve a smaller `tolerance`.